pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Changelog ==

+= 2.11.0 =
+* Update: Images can be used as a watermark and a background in Save as PDF plugin.
+* New: added "email_to" record to $data['options'] argument of PDF Created Callback
+* Minor Update: text in plugin settings.

 = 2.10.0 =
 * New "readability-v2" and "readability-v3" modes for "Readability Enhancements" option.
 * Minor text update in plugin settings.